 The recommended Audio Bitrate for most streaming platforms is 128 kbps, however, the maximum Bitrate of 320 kbps will provide the best audio quality.
 This is especially noticeable when using a high-quality USB microphone like Yeti X.

 Under Encoder, it’s recommended that you use the NVENC setting, which uses your graphics card to encode the stream and typically offers the best performance.
 The x264 encoder uses your CPU’s processor to encode data, which can cause issues with your game, stream quality or even overall CPU performance.

 Adjust your audio and video bitrate settings based on the resolution you want to achieve.

-Streamlabs OBS Video Settings
+Streamlabs Desktop Video Settings

 Under the Video tab in the settings menu, you can adjust your resolution and frames per second.
 The Base (Canvas) Resolution controls the resolution of your monitor, while the Output (Scaled) Resolution controls what you send out while streaming.

 Of course, you’ll want the highest Canvas resolution possible to ensure great graphics on your screen.
 But, since gameplay only takes up a portion of the screen while streaming, you can actually downscale the resolution to achieve the same image quality onstream, saving you precious processing power.

 When it comes to Frame Rate settings, the gaming community has a lot of opinions.
 The general consensus is that for high frame rate games like fighting games or first-person shooters, you should use 60 frames per second, while games with less frame movement (like Among Us or World of Warcraft), will still look great at 30 frames per second.